pablodiazgutierrez/book_outlines/outlines/traction.md

-#Traction -- by Gabriel Weinberg
+#Traction -- by Gabriel Weinberg and Justin Mares

 This book provides a survey of startup growth (traction) channels, in the form of interviews or relevant stories.
 Each chapter revolves around an exemplary case of a company relevant to one traction strategy.
 Examples include viral marketing, public relations, content marketing, and so on.